EWSSO/documentation/README.md

 # Early Warning System Scores Ontology

 This project contains documentation related to the EWSSO.
+The ontology can be located [here](https://github.com/zcilia/ews-ontology).